fanglingsu/vimb/CONTRIBUTING.md

 - If there are two colliding features we should pick the mightier one, or that which need less code or resources.

+## Find something to work on

+If you are interested to contribute to vimb it's a good idea to check if someone else is already working on.
+I would be a shame when you work was for nothing.

+If you have some ideas how to improve vimb by new features or to simplify it.
+Write an issue so that other contributors can comment/vote on it or help you with it.

+If you do not want to write code you are pretty welcome to update [documentation][issue-doc] or to argue and vote for features and [request for comments][issue-rfc].

 ## Communication

 If you want to discuss some feature or provide some suggestion that can't be